 Applicants experiencing technical problems outside of their control must notify FEMA as soon as possible and before the application deadline.
 Failure to timely notify FEMA of the issue that prevented the timely filing of the application may preclude consideration of the award.
 “Timely notification” of FEMA means: prior to the application deadline and within 48 hours after the applicant became aware of the issue.

 A list of FEMA contacts can be found in Section G of this funding notice, “DHS Awarding Agency Contact Information.”
 For additional assistance using the ND Grants System, please contact the ND Grants Service Desk at (800) 865-4076 or NDGrants@fema.dhs.gov.
 The ND Grants Service Desk is available Monday through Friday, 9 a.m. – 6 p.m.
 Eastern Time (ET).
 For programmatic or grants management questions, please contact your Program Analyst or Grants Specialist.
-If applicants do not know who to contact or if there are programmatic questions or concerns, please contact the Centralized Scheduling and Information Desk (CSID) by phone at (800) 368-6498 or by e-mail at email@example.com, Monday through Friday, 9 a.m.– 5 p.m.
+If applicants do not know who to contact or if there are programmatic questions or concerns, please contact the FEMA Grants Information Desk by e-mail at email@example.com OR by phone at (800) 368-6498, Monday through Friday, 9 a.m. – 5 p.m.
 ET.

 c.
 Anticipated Award Date: